em3ndez/tiny-web-server/BUILDING.md

       ✓ Then illegal state errors should happen for new endPoints() ✓ Then illegal state errors should happen for new endPoints() Given a Tiny web server with an SSE endpoint
-    ✓ Then it should receive server-sent events
-  When serving static files
+    ✓ Then a client should receive server-sent events When serving static files
     ✓ Then it should return 200 and serve a text file ✓ Then it should return 404 for non-existent files